Bramshill Multi-Strategy Income Fund

 High Yield (“Junk”) Bond Risk: Junk bonds are speculative investments which involve greater risk of default, downgrade, or price declines, can be more volatile and tend to be less liquid that investment-grade securities.

-Mortgage-backed and Asset-backed Debt Securities: Subject to “prepayment risk” (the risk that borrowers will repay a loan more quickly in periods of falling interest rates) and “extension risk” (the risk that borrowers will repay a loan more slowly in periods of rising interest rates).
-If the Fund invests in mortgage-backed or asset-backed debt securities that are subordinated to other interests in the same pool, the Fund may receive payments only after the pool’s obligations to other investors have been satisfied.
-The risk of defaults is generally higher in the case of mortgage pools that include so-called “subprime” mortgages.
+Securitized Products Risk: Securitized Products Risk: Securitized products, such as mortgage-backed and asset-backed securities, are generally subject to “prepayment risk” (the risk that borrowers will repay a loan more quickly in periods of falling interest rates) and “extension risk” (the risk that borrowers will repay a loan more slowly in periods of rising interest rates).
+If the Fund invests in securitized products that are subordinated to other interests in the same pool of assets, the Fund may only receive payments after the pool’s obligations to other investors have been satisfied.
+An unexpectedly high rate of defaults on the assets held by a pool may limit substantially the pool’s ability to make payments of principal or interest to the Fund, reducing the values of those securities or in some cases rendering them worthless.
+The Fund’s investments may have additional risks associated with the nature of the assets and the servicing of those assets.

 Liquidity Risk: The Fund may not be able to sell some or all of the investments that it holds due to a lack of demand in the marketplace or other factors such as market turmoil, or it may only be able to sell those investments at a loss.
 Liquid investments may become illiquid or less liquid after purchase by the Fund, particularly during periods of market turmoil.
 Illiquid and relatively less liquid investments may be harder to value, especially in changing markets.